-We are pleased to announce the upcoming publication of Scott Eyman’s 16th book, “Cary Grant: Brilliant Disguise” in October 2020, from Simon & Schuster.
+We are pleased to announce the upcoming publication of Scott Eyman’s 15th book, “Cary Grant: Brilliant Disguise” on Oct.
+20, 2020, from Simon & Schuster.

 His third book with Robert Wagner, “I Loved Her in the Movies,” was published in November 2016.
 Among his other books are “Empire of Dreams: The Epic Life of Cecil B. DeMille,” which won the 2011 Richard Wall Memorial Book Award, “Lion of Hollywood: The Life and Legend of Louis B. Mayer,” “Print the Legend: The Life and Times of John Ford,” “Ernst Lubitsch: Laughter in Paradise,” and “The Speed of Sound” (all Simon & Schuster) and “John Ford: The Searcher” for Taschen.

 Scott was the 2014 recipient of the National Board of Review William K. Everson Award for Film History for his body of work.
 His journalism and criticism work made him a Pulitzer Prize finalist.
 He’s won multiple writing awards for his feature writing, film and literary criticism.

 He is an adjunct professor of film history at the University of Miami in Coral Gables., FL.